 The Federal Water Pollution Control Act requires that at least once every three years the Basin States review water quality standards relating to the salinity of the Colorado River.
 The states collectively initiated this review under direction of the Forum.
-The Forum prepared a draft review and, after holding public meetings, prepared this final 2017 triennial review.
+The Forum prepared a draft review and, after providing an opportunity for public comment, prepared this final 2017 Review.